 Kailua Beach is connected to Lanikai Beach and they are equally beautiful.
 If you can snag a parking spot at Lanikai, you might find it quieter there, but the parking lot and restrooms at Kailua Beach make it an easy spot to land.

 Stay on the beach as long as you can; plenty of shade offers a nice reprieve.
 If you are lucky, the clouds might sprinkle for a few minutes and then open up and offer you a beautiful rainbow.
-Once you are ready to head back for the night, stop by Island Snow for a delicious shave ice ($5.25) before leaving Kailua.
-They close at 6pm and are well worth the stop.
+Once you are ready to head back for the night, stop by Island Snow for a delicious shave ice (starting at $5.25) before leaving Kailua.
+They close at 5pm on weekdays and 6pm Friday – Sunday and are well worth the stop.

 Day 3: Hanauma Bay, Halona Blowhole + Eternity Beach